 Full text is not in this repository.

 Introducing Chaos explains how chaos makes its presence felt in many varieties of event, from the fluctuation of animal populations to the ups and downs of the stock market.
 It also examines the roots of chaos in modern mathematics and physics, and explores the relationship between chaos and complexity, the new unifying theory which suggests that all complex systems evolve from a few simple rules.

 |Additional Information:||Previously published as: Chaos for beginners.
 1998.|

-|Deposited On:||09 Dec 2011 07:21|
+|Date Deposited:||09 Dec 2011 07:21|

 |Last Modified:||13 Oct 2016 14:23|